ahlamalkiyumi/R-and-Statistics/README.md

 ## Statistics and R
 I completed this course that was offered by HarvardX, an online learning initiative of Harvard University.
-The course focuses on using statistics in R programming for life science data analysis.
+The course focuses on using statistics in R programming for life sciences data analysis.
 ### Topics:
 * Random Variables
 * Population and Samples